2019 Jacksonville State Gamecocks football team

 The 2019 Jacksonville State Gamecocks football team represented Jacksonville State University as a member of the Ohio Valley Conference (OVC) during the 2019 NCAA Division I FCS football season.
 Led by sixth-year head coach John Grass, the Gamecocks compiled an overall record of 6–6, with a mark of 3–5 conference play, tying for fifth place in the OVC.
 Jacksonville State played home games at Burgess–Snow Field at JSU Stadium in Jacksonville, Alabama.

-Previous season

-The Gamecocks finished the 2018 season 9–4, 7–1 in OVC play to win the conference championship for the fifth consecutive year.
-They received the OVC's automatic bid to the FCS Playoffs, where they defeated East Tennessee State in the first round before losing in the second round to Maine.

 Preseason

 Preseason coaches' poll

 The OVC released their preseason coaches' poll on July 22, 2019.
 The Gamecocks were picked to finish in first place.

 Preseason All-OVC team

 The Gamecocks had seven players at seven positions selected to the preseason all-OVC team.